2009 American League Championship Series: Game 2

 Once again, the Yankees struck first in the second inning.
 After Nick Swisher worked a two-out walk—his first in this postseason—Robinson Canó hit his first career postseason triple to deep right-center field to score Swisher.
 In the bottom of the third, Derek Jeter hit a solo home run to right field to give the Yankees a 2–0 advantage.

 The Angels fought back in the fifth.
 After Maicer Izturis hit a leadoff ground rule double to right field, Erick Aybar's one-out single brought Izturis home to cut the lead in half.
 Later in the inning, New York starter A. J. Burnett's bases-loaded wild pitch caused the game to be tied at two.
 Both teams threatened multiple times in the ensuing innings, but neither scored and the game was sent to extra innings.
 In the top half of the 11th, Gary Matthews Jr. drew a walk off Yankees reliever Alfredo Aceves, advanced to second on a sacrifice bunt by Erick Aybar, and scored on an RBI single by Chone Figgins.
 At this point, the weather took a turn for the worse, which included rain and snow falling, but the Yankees battled back.
 In the bottom half of the frame, Alex Rodriguez tied the game with a leadoff home run off Angels closer Brian Fuentes.
-Then, in the 13th inning, Melky Cabrera managed to reach on an error committed by Izturis, consequently driving in the winning run.
-Izturis had the option of throwing to first for the second out, but instead attempted a tough throw to get the force at second for a potential double play, completely missing shortstop Aybar.
-Figgins, who was backing up the play, came up with the ball in an attempt to get the play at the plate but it slipped out of his hand.
-Jerry Hairston Jr., who had reached on a single to start the inning, came around to score on that error.
+Then, the Yankees won the game in the bottom of the 13th inning.
+Jerry Hairston Jr. led off with a single and advanced to second on a groundout.
+Angels reliever Ervin Santana then intentionally walked Robinson Cano to set up a force play.
+Then, Melky Cabrera hit a ground ball to second.
+Maicer Izturis had the option of throwing to first for the second out and leaving runners on second and third, but instead attempted a tough throw to force Cano out at second and get a potential double play.
+However, Izturis's throw completely missed shortstop Aybar and went towards third base.
+Figgins, who was backing up the play, came up with the ball in an attempt to throw out Hairston at home, but the ball slipped out of his hand and Hairston scored the game-winning run.

 Alex Rodriguez's 11th-inning home run was his second late-inning game-tying home run in this postseason.
 Both were off the opposing team's closer (the Minnesota Twins' Joe Nathan, in ALDS Game 2).